 6 Wonderful Lemon Balm Benefits and Uses

-Lemon balm, also known as Melissa Officinalis, is a wonderfully lemon-scented plant that comes from the mint family.
+Lemon balm, also known as Melissa officinalis, is a wonderful lemon-scented plant that comes from the mint family.
 It may look plain and unassuming in the garden but gives off a fresh, lemon fragrance whenever anything brushes its leaves.

 Lemon balm is also much loved by herbalists and has many benefits and uses in herbal medicine.
 It's pleasant flavor also makes it easy to enjoy and good tasting to children.